operator-playground-io/Keycloak-Operator-tile/tutorials/Keycloak-Instance.md

 EOF
 ```

-Execute below command to create Keycloak Operator instance:
+Execute below command to create Keycloak instance:

 ```execute
 kubectl create -f keycloakInstance.yaml -n my-keycloak-operator
 ```

-You will see the following output:
+You will see the following resources created:

 ```
 keycloak.keycloak.org/example-keycloak created
 ```

+This will start Keycloak on Kubernetes.
+It will also create an initial admin user with username and password.

 Check the Pods status: